ganrad/aks-aspnet-sqldb-rest/extensions/azure-stack-edge/README.md

 ![image](https://user-images.githubusercontent.com/15071173/123027012-fa6b8080-d391-11eb-8523-fdcf2bbd78b2.png)
 15. Add "Claims API" to the APIM Gateway:
 ![image](https://user-images.githubusercontent.com/15071173/123029055-5c79b500-d395-11eb-8d55-6f93bab2f243.png)
-16. Confirm the APIM Gateway service is running:
+16. Confirm the APIM Gateway service is running: APIM self-hosted gateway is deployed in the k8s namespace "**apim**" (configured in step 14 above), take a note of the **External Endpoint** of the gateway.
+From the screenshot below, it is **192.168.1.10:5000**.
 ![image](https://user-images.githubusercontent.com/15071173/123027359-8f6e7980-d392-11eb-87f1-23b5aa5afa09.png)
-17. Use Postman to send a request to APIM Gateway:
+17. Use Postman to invoke the Claims API by sending a request to APIM Gateway: Create a new request in Postman and configure the request URL as "http://192.168.1.10:5000/claims-api/api/v1/claims".
+Verify the response is the same as in step 11.
 ![image](https://user-images.githubusercontent.com/15071173/123029586-34d71c80-d396-11eb-9d8a-a08fa736ebab.png)
 18. Examin the APIM gateway metrics:
 ![image](https://user-images.githubusercontent.com/15071173/123029833-96978680-d396-11eb-84ff-cd41bdb20b39.png)